-Not only are two heads better than one, but, by taking a little time to decide the best way to tackle a problem you save both valuable time and money by avoiding any number of unsuccessful ad hoc attempts.
+By taking a little time to decide the best way to tackle a problem you save both valuable time and money by avoiding any number of unsuccessful ad hoc attempts.
 For example, by planning out the kids summer day care in advance you can avoid last minute emergency day care that can have astronomical costs, or unplanned days off work that eat into valuable holiday time.

 Review and adjust